giancosta86/giancosta86.github.io/_posts/2016-01-03-wildfly-clustering.md

   * **standalone**: each server instance is configured independently.
 Despite the easy inital setup, it requires dedicated deployment and configuration for *every* single enterprise artifact (applications, EJB-jars, WARs, JDBC drivers, ...) on *every* single WildFly instance

-  * **domain**: the nodes share a common management interface: deployment and configuration are performed via a unique interface, automatically replicating artifacts and settings to every node in the cluster
+  * **domain**: the nodes share a common management interface - deployed artifacts and configuration are automatically replicated to every node in the cluster

-Despite the fundamental differences, both clustering modes support state replication; therefore, for the sake of simplicity, in this article we'll see how to create a cluster of *two standalone servers* on the same machine - but several ideas and concepts apply to domains as well.
+Despite the fundamental differences, both clustering modes support state replication; therefore, for the sake of simplicity, in this article we'll learn how to create a cluster of *two standalone servers* on the same machine - but several ideas and concepts apply to domains as well.

 ## Creating a standalone cluster

-First of all, we need to start two different instances (*nodes*) of WildFly:
+First of all, we'll start two different instances (*nodes*) of WildFly:

 0. Download the latest stable version of WildFly from its [download page](http://wildfly.org/downloads/) and extract the zip twice, creating two identical directory trees - let's assume they are named **wildfly-alpha** and **wildfly-beta**

 0. In a terminal, **cd** to *wildfly-alpha/bin* and run the command:

-    > ./standalone.sh -c standalone-ha.xml -u 230.0.0.0 -Djboss.node.name=alpha -Djboss.socket.binding.port-offset=1
+    > ./standalone.sh -c standalone-ha.xml -u 230.0.0.4 -Djboss.node.name=alpha -Djboss.socket.binding.port-offset=1

     Where: